For up-to-date appointment information, please consider signing up for my newsletter!

 Q: Where do you work?

-A: I am currently a resident artist at Gastown Tattoo in Vancouver, Canada.
+A: I am currently a resident artist at Gastown Tattoo in unceded Coast Salish, Musqueam, Skxwú7mesh, Tsleil-Waututh lands, also known as Vancouver, Canada.

 Q: When are you taking appointments, and do you have a wait list?

 A: I do not keep a waitlist.
-My schedule is never quite set in stone, so I can never say when exactly my books will be open.
+My schedule is never quite set in stone, so I can’t say when exactly my books will be open.
 I usually try to book two or three months at a time.
 These booking periods are not pre-arranged through the year as to allow for some breathing room in my schedule.
 If you want up-to-date information regarding bookings, please consider signing up for my newsletter.
-My next newsletter should be sent circa late January 2018.
+Newsletters, too, are sent sporadically without schedule, usually circa 4x a year.